-My intention for 2019 is Joy.
+My intention is Joy.
 Every time I focus on my intention, I have succeeded in training my brain to look for joy.
 But it doesn’t end there, because of the brain’s neuroplasticity, the neurons are learning to connect to this pattern of thought more often, and it can become a habit.
 It will replace negativity and anxiety.

 Let’s look at changing the resolution to an intention; an object toward which the thoughts are directed; a purposeful aim.
 The resolutions stated above can be rethought as an intention of taking care of your body.
 There is no final goal here, just an ongoing purpose where so much good can be gained.